CH4148MX/garand-docs/proposal.md

 ### Registers
 Our architecture is designed to support 36 total registers.
 The breakdown is as follows:
-- 16 General-Purpose Registers (frontend syntax `R##`).
+- 16 General-Purpose Registers (assembler syntax `R##`).
-- 16 IO-specific registers (frontend syntax: `I##`)
+- 16 IO-specific registers (assembler syntax: `I##`)
 - 4 special purpose registers:
-    - Condition Flag (frontend syntax: `CND`) - Used to store and procure the results of carry, overflow, or other conditional operations.
+    - Condition Flag (assembler syntax: `CND`) - Used to store and procure the results of carry, overflow, or other conditional operations.
-    - Program Counter (frontend syntax: `PC`) - Points to the currently executed instruction.
+    - Program Counter (assembler syntax: `PC`) - Points to the currently executed instruction.
-    - Link Register (frontend syntax: `LR`) - Commonly stores an address to a function (used in the caller-callee specification).
+    - Link Register (assembler syntax: `LR`) - Commonly stores an address to a function (used in the caller-callee specification).
-    - Stack Pointer (frontend syntax: `SP`) - Points to a currently used space on the stack.
+    - Stack Pointer (assembler syntax: `SP`) - Points to a currently used space on the stack.

 Each of these registers uses a single word (32 bits) as its underlying data type.